 Grant and Contract Administration

-William R. ("Lliam") Harrison is the Director of Research Integrity at UNE.
-He trained as a medical anthropologist at Arizona State University and the University of Arizona and studied law at the Sandra Day O'Connor College of Law at Arizona State University.
-He has published results of his research on cross-cultural issues in medicine, bio-political aspects of disease, and paleomycology (the study of fungal diseases in ancient human populations) and paleoimmunology.
+William R. ("Lliam") Harrison trained as a medical anthropologist at Arizona State University and the University of Arizona and studied law at the Sandra Day O'Connor College of Law at Arizona State University.
+He has published results of his research on cross-cultural issues in medicine, bio-political aspects of disease, paleomycology (the study of fungal diseases in ancient human populations) and paleoimmunology.
 These last two lines of research were reviewed in the journal Science.
 Lliam has experience in conducting research involving...
 Read More

 Research regulation and the ethical conduct of research

-Peter Herrick joined the UNE Office of Sponsored Programs as assistant director in August, 2008.
-He brings with him broad experience in sponsored project administration from his nearly 10 years at UNE, as well as from Boston College and New England Research Institutes, Inc. He holds a B.A. and an MSEd.
+Peter Herrick has broad experience in sponsored project administration from his nearly 10 years at UNE, as well as from Boston College and New England Research Institutes, Inc. before that.
+He holds an MPH and an MSEd.
 Among other tasks, he helps faculty and other researchers identify and secure funding for their projects, including understanding the assorted complexities involved in working with external funders, developing budgets and proposals, and working with university regulations and requirements.
 He divides his time between both campuses.